tomwillcode/American_Foreign_Policy_Research/README.md

 In the end this data-driven model indicates that the qualitative political aspect of a country is the most important variable in deciding whether or not the US will make an alliance with that country.
 The US showed a clear preference towards democracies, and although they didn't make an alliance with the majority of countries under military rule, they made an alliance with a sizable minority of them.
 The US made very few alliances with other regime types, but the extent to which a country had a more privatized political economy seemed to be a deciding factor in whether or not the US would align with them.

+**Further Research**
+The CSV's were merged and all data-wrangling took place in the Jupyter Notebooks included above.
+Feel free to review/copy/clone.
+I am working on getting this aspect of the repo more organized.
+A PCA was done in the R-notebook "PCA_on_predictors_of_US_alignment.Rmd" to get an idea of what components explain most of the variability in the dataset, and to see which variables load the highest onto those components.
+The predictive model was built in the R-notebook "Predicting_USA_alliance.Rmd".

 **Data Sources**

 The following data-sets are used for this project: